-Introduction: Approximately \$315 billion is spent annually on the medical cost of obesity in adult patients in the United States alone.
-According to the American Society for Metabolic and Bariatric Surgery (ASMBS), the rate of bariatric surgery (BS) increased from 158,000 in 2011 to 196,000 in 2015.
-This increase in invasive techniques does not eliminate unhealthy habits, therefore, lifestyle modifications, such as healthy eating and correct physical activity programs, can improve surgical results.
-Objective: To establish the main nutritional and metabolic management strategies in the context of bariatric surgery, to modulate and reduce the problems caused by nutrient deficit.
-Methods: The systematic review rules of the PRISMA Platform were followed.
-The search was conducted from May to June 2024 in the Web of Science, Scopus, PubMed, Science Direct, Scielo, and Google Scholar databases.
+Introduction: According to the American Society for Metabolic and Bariatric Surgery (ASMBS), the rate of bariatric surgery (BS) increased from 158 thousand in 2011 to 196 thousand in 2015.
+Lifestyle modifications, such as healthy eating and correct physical activity programs, can improve surgical results.
+Thus, the most important aspect in the medical management of bariatric patients refers to nutritional management.
+Objective: It was to carry out a systematic review to list the main approaches and significance of nutritional treatment before and after bariatric surgery, to mitigate the metabolic damage caused by nutrient deficits.
+Methods: The PRISMA Platform systematic review rules were followed.
+The search was carried out from August to October 2024 in the Web of Science, Scopus, PubMed, Science Direct, Scielo, and Google Scholar databases.
 The quality of the studies was based on the GRADE instrument and the risk of bias was analyzed according to the Cochrane instrument.
-Results and Conclusion: A total of 135 articles were found.
-42 articles were fully evaluated and 18 were included and developed in the present systematic review study.
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 22 studies with a high risk of bias and 24 that did not meet GRADE and AMSTAR-2.
-Most studies presented homogeneity in their results, $X^2=79.7\%>50\%$. Ιt was concluded that the recommendations were gathered to individualized clinical practice in the nutritional management of patients with obesity.
-In general, patients with obesity have significantly lower concentrations of serum iron, folic acid, vitamins A, B6, B12, C, 25-hydroxyvitamin D, and lipid-standardized vitamin E. Before bariatric surgery, nutritional status should be analyzed and preoperative weight loss can be attempted.
-Very low-calorie diets and very low-calorie ketogenic diets are prescribed in the last months before surgery.
-It was noted that the recommendations were gathered to assist in individualized clinical practice in the nutritional management of patients with obesity, including nutritional management.
-Iron status may be affected by adipose tissue inflammation and increased expression of the systemic iron regulatory protein hepcidin.
-The postoperative recommendation for vitamin B12 (cobalamin) should be 350-500 micrograms/1000 micrograms monthly, and for folate (folic acid) in the postoperative period should be 1000 micrograms per day.
+Results and Conclusion: 127 articles were found.
+A total of 45 articles were evaluated in full and 30 were included and developed in the present systematic review study.
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 25 studies with a high risk of bias and 27 studies that did not meet GRADE and AMSTAR-2.
+Most studies showed homogeneity in their results, with X2=62.5%>50%.
+It was concluded that the most important aspects of the medical management of bariatric patients refer to nutritional management.
+Before bariatric surgery, nutritional status should be checked and preoperative weight loss may be attempted.
+Very low-calorie diets and very low-calorie ketogenic diets are often prescribed in the last few months before surgery.
+It was observed that the were gathered recommendations to assist in individualized clinical practice in the nutritional management of patients with obesity, including nutritional management.
+Iron status can be affected by inflammation of adipose tissue and increased expression of the systemic iron-regulating protein hepcidin.
+The postoperative recommendation for vitamin B12 (cobalamin) should be 350-500 micrograms/1000 micrograms monthly, and postoperative folate (folic acid) should be 1,000 micrograms per day.

-Keywords: Bariatric surgery.
-Nutritional management.
-Metabolic deficit.
+Keywords: Nutrology.
 Nutrients.
-Vitamins.
+Bariatric surgery.
+Metabolic management.